sframe-wg/sframe/draft-ietf-sframe-enc.md

 are updated any time a participant joins or leaves the call.

 The key exchange happens asynchronously and on a different path than the SFU signaling and media.
-So it may happen that, when a new participant joins the call and the SFU side requests a key frame, the sender generates the E2EE frame with a key that is not known by the receiver, so it will be discarded.
+So it may happen that when a new participant joins the call and the SFU side requests a key frame, the sender generates the E2EE frame with a key that is not known by the receiver, so it will be discarded.
 When the sender updates his sending key with the new key, it will send it in a non-key frame, so